Nischal1313/GreenHouseProject/README.md

 - Measures **CO₂ concentration** (GMP252 sensor)
 - Measures **temperature and humidity** (HMP60 sensor)
 - Controls a **ventilation fan** (Produal MIO actuator)
-- Sends the values to the display and to the cloud at regular intervals.
+- Updates the values to the display and to the cloud at regular intervals.
-- Handles the button presses encoder presses along the encoder rotation.
+- Handles the presses along with the encoder rotation.
-- Saves ssid to the EEPROM along with the last desired C02 value set by the user.
+- Saves SSID to the EEPROM along with the last desired C02 value set by the user.

 ---